QuantEcon/lecture-python-advanced/source/rst/amss.rst

     utility as a function of :math:`n` rather than leisure :math:`l`.

-We consider the same government expenditure process studied in the lecture on :doc:`optimal taxation with state-contingent debt <opt_tax_recur>`.
+We first consider a government expenditure process that we  studied earlier in a lecture on :doc:`optimal taxation with state-contingent debt <opt_tax_recur>`.

 Government expenditures are known for sure in all periods except one.